vimc/orderly-web/README.md

 1. Builds the app specific build environment image based on `app.Dockerfile` which inherits from the above.
 1. Generates an orderly-web database containing test data with `./buildkite/make-db.sh`
 1. Runs all dependencies needed for tests as a docker network
-1. Runs the image created in step 2. which tests the app and if successful, uploads coverage to Codecov and runs the `distDocker` task which builds and pushes the final docker image containing just the compiled app.
+1. Runs the image created in step 2. which tests the app and if successful runs the `distDocker` task which builds the final docker image containing just the compiled app, and then tags the image and uploads it to Docker Hub
+1. Archives the linting and test reports, and uploads test coverage results to Codecov

 This script is designed to be run on Buildkite but can also be run locally, in which case you will need to set the following environment variable for Codecov: